 That is unknown at this time.
 Through the 2016-2017 school year, we will be determining configuration, program and enrollment options for Campbell Middle School.
-When those are identified, our district planners will work with the City of Campbell’s Traffic and Engineering staff to review impacts on ingress and egress as part of the environmental impact study.
+When those are identified, our district planners will work with the City of Campbell’s Traffic and Engineering staff to review impacts on ingress and egress as part of the study.

 How much will this change cost?

 At this time, there is not a final plan for the school’s instructional program, so exact costs are not finalized yet.
 Other improvements would be needed to accommodate early primary students—new playgrounds, equipment and fencing, and bathrooms and furniture designed for the younger children—which we estimate will cost about $2 million to $3 million.

 Other campus improvements were already identified in our Facilities Master Plan.
 These, too, will be factored into a multi-year campus improvement plan.

 Numerous meetings have and will take place to afford staff and the public opportunities to participate in the process.

 In addition to having the District Reorganization proposal on the agenda at each Board meeting, updates to the Board will be available online and by request, and the Superintendent will hold several more meetings on the topic over the course of the next 6-12 months.